 My long-delayed career as a NASA astronomer began yesterday.

-It came quite out of the blue, like the spiritual awakenings of 7-11 clerks from Bakersfield named Dylan, whose life calling was forever stuck in traffic by the need to restock aisle five and serve an endless soda-stream of distressed Abercrombie cut-offs who really need their Arizona Ice Tea because they couldn’t get gas and their Victoria’s Secret loyalty card just got declined.
+It came quite out of the blue.
+Like the spiritual awakenings of 7-11 clerks from Bakersfield named Dylan, whose life calling was forever stuck in traffic by the need to restock aisle five and serve an endless soda-stream of distressed Abercrombie cut-offs.
+They really need their Arizona Ice Tea.
+Life is hard because they couldn’t get gas and their Victoria’s Secret loyalty card just got declined.
 Twice.

-Dylan isn’t pretentious enough to phantom up parallel universe creations of himself.
+Dylan isn’t pretentious enough to phantom up parallel universes.
 Or anything for that matter.
-He cleans out the filters for the Big Gulp, cashes the register and enters compartmental shutdown.
+He cleans out the filters for the Big Gulp, cashes the register, and enters compartmental shutdown.

-Humanity has, as it does most things, exploited this concept, mostly in the kinds of scum who employ the title of “mindfulness practitioner” or “life coach” and charge people a small fortune for the privilege of being guided through a concept most six week-old babies manage with astounding competence right on their own.
+Humanity has, as it does most things, exploited this concept.
+Mostly in the kinds of scum who employ the title of “mindfulness practitioner” or “life coach”.
+They remain equally mindful in charging people a small fortune for the privilege of being guided through a concept that most six-week-old babies manage– with astounding competence, right on their own.
 Lying on the floor and staring into space.
-They will use phrases like “take this moment” and“appreciate the space”.
-I assumed, though now know to be erroneous, this to be a possible component of the two day course that constitutes their diploma.
+“Take this moment” appears to rank highly.
+As does “appreciate the space”.
+Possible components of the two-day course that constitutes the life coach diploma.

 Have you ever noticed how the people claiming to lead the richest lives are always the most emotionally impoverished?
 There must be a certain buoyancy to being as equally aerated as you are full of shit.

 They have to say something as you lie there.
 I mean, you can’t just lie there.
 God, no. For fuck’s sake, you’re paying them.
-What if they actually just let you lie in total silence for five minutes; actually “take this moment”, actually “appreciate the space”?
+For shits and giggles: what if they actually just let you lie in total silence for five minutes; actually “take this moment”, actually “appreciate the space”?
 Will you think you’re being ripped off?
 Are you?
 Of course you are!
-You’re an absolute joke for lying there in the first place.
+You’re an absolute joke for lying there in the first place!
 Those things people use as receptacles for steaming hot beverages?
 THEY NAMED THEM AFTER YOU.

-No, the distressed cut-offs have a tan because they lack character.
+The distressed cut-offs have a tan BECAUSE they lack character.
 They lack everything.
 Even proper shoes.
 They wear flip flops.
 Pay seventy dollars for denim that’s already ripped and don’t question it.
-Need ice tea for the heat but can only advertise their attendance at Arizona State with a hoodie.
-Wear bug-eyed shades.
+Need ice tea for the heat, but can only advertise their attendance at Arizona State University with a hoodie.
+They wear bug-eyed shades.
 Facetime.
 Have names like Ashlee.
 Chew gum.